ohmysh/docs-v2/getting-started/ready.md

 chsh -s /bin/bash
 ```

+---

-Sign out and sign in to your device.
+Now, sign out and sign in again to your device.

 ```bash
 oms --chsh zsh